 It had been a great snowfall the night before and now that it was the weekend, we were warned that the trails on Cougar Mountain were going to be busy today.
 Surprisingly we barely saw another soul.

-The intermediate ride was an excellent choice as there were some great climbs and super descents and we reached great speeds.
+The intermediate tour was an excellent choice as there were some great climbs and super descents and we reached great speeds.
 This wasn’t your average trail ride puttering along at 10 km an hour, this was a thrill ride through the mountains man.
-We didn’t feel that we needed more from our snowmobiling adventure at all – Except for more time because we had so much fun!
+We didn’t feel that we needed more from our snowmobiling adventure at all.
+Except for more time because we had so much fun!

-One time that someone happened to be me.
+Yes, I Deb got stuck in a snowbank.
 I was at the front of our line of 4 following our guide and he went over a bit of an intimidating snowbank.
-He made sure to hit all the snow banks, hills and slopes that were in his way, so I followed suit.
+He made sure to hit all the snowbanks, hills, and slopes that were in his way, so I followed suit.
 One was just a little too steep and a little too deep and I chickened out half way through.
 Oops.

 To find out more about snowmobiling in Whistler visit the Adventure Group.
 Prices start at $129.00 per person